top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 - There wasn't previous implementation of supevised learning's application on lane following for Duckiebots;

-- The performance of current approach for lane following is not optimal due to the computation limit of Raspberry Pi;
+- The performance of current approach for lane following is not optimal due to the computational limit of Raspberry Pi;

 - For Nvidia's implementation, the network's input is the raw images, and the control command is steering angles, gas and brake, which is different from our case in Duckietown, where the control output is only the Bot's orientation; CNN is expected to be adopted in our case to realize the end-to-end control;